Sam-Dragon/java-7/src/ThreadsNotes.md

 > Creation
 - It can be created in following ways
-  - extends Thread class
+  - extends Thread class [NOT RECOMMENDED]
-  - implements Runnable interface
+  - implements Runnable interface [RECOMMENDED]
-  - implements Callable interface
+  - implements Callable interface [RECOMMENDED]
-  - Executor service
+  - Executor service [RECOMMENDED]

 > Methods
 - currentThread() - gives details of thread